Principality of Kakheti: Borders

 The borders of the principality were different during its foundation and the late feudal era.
 Initially, the principality comprised Kakhet-Kukhet-Gardabani.
 It was bordered by the Principality of Hereti in the south-east.
 The border between them began near Khunan in the south and followed the valleys of Turdo, Shtori and Sameba.
 In the west, the principality was bordered by the Aragvi river and the Emirate of Tbilisi.

 Economy

-In the early middle ages, Kakhet-Kukhet-Gardabani enjoyed significant economic prosperity.
+In the early Middle Ages, Kakhet-Kukhet-Gardabani enjoyed significant economic prosperity.
 The lowlands, which were located south of Ujarma, had extensive viticulture, arable farming and gardening culture.
 The extensive irrigation systems were created in the valleys of Iori and Alazani rivers.
-In the northern, mountaineous parts of the region, the stock raising developed, but it needed winter pastures in the plains.
+In the northern, mountainous parts of the region, the stock raising developed, but it needed winter pastures in the plains.
 The highlander tribes like Tushs used the Caucasus Mountains as alpine pastures, while for winter pastures they used the plains around Iori and Alazani in the south, as well as the left bank of Mtkvari river.
 This created a strong economic interconnection between mountainous and lowland parts of the region.
 There were many trade routes going through Kakheti which created additional economic prosperity.